The Six-Step Crisis Intervention Model Explained

 Implementing the Six-Step Crisis Intervention Model

-ICANotes is that platform, offering a cloud-based solution for mobile, inpatient or outpatient crisis intervention.
+ICANotes is that platform, offering a cloud-based solution for mobile, inpatient, or outpatient crisis intervention.
 It eliminates the busy work, allowing you to focus on your patient and their acute problems without ignoring necessary documentation procedures.
-ICANotes also supports a range of other tasks, like billing, reporting, referrals, e-prescribing and scheduling.
+ICANotes mental health EHR software also supports a range of other tasks, like billing, reporting, referrals, e-prescribing and scheduling.
 From initial suicide risk assessments to referrals to other mental health professionals, ICANotes simplifies the entire process.

 If the six-step crisis intervention model is part of your practice, ICANotes can help.
 With intuitive note-taking features and an array of assessment tools, you can successfully follow the patient-centered approach of this model.
 Collect all the information you need to make an accurate evaluation and help the patient move forward.
 To learn more about ICANotes and how it can help you with the 6-step model, explore its features or reach out to us today for more information!